emmandecena/jupyterbook/_sources/docs/index.md

 ## Workflow

 This section illustrates my typical workflow in an analytics project.
-We refer to figure {numref}`workflow` {cite}`wickham2016r` which focuses on the tools and techniques in data science.
+We refer to figure {numref}`workflow` which focuses on the tools and techniques in data science {cite}`wickham2016r`.
 We assume that we have completely defined our problem statement beforehand.

 ```{figure} ../images/workflow.png
 :name: workflow